themichellesarmiento/PrisonerOfTheLabyrinth_2/README.md

 - 🖥️ **HTML5** – For pages and contents structure
 - 🎨 **CSS3** - For styling , layout and responsiveness
 - 🧠 **JavaScript(Vanilla)** - Main logic and state handling
-- 🪄 **jQuery** - Effects
+- 🪄 **jQuery** - UI effects and transitions

 ## 🚀 Future Improvements or Plans
-- ⏳ Add multiple ghosts, add traps that would make player lose a turn.
+- ⏳ Add levels of difficulty
-- ⏳ Make freezing crystal to use later option available.
-- ⏳ Improve ghost movement logic, as its moves can be blocked by the wall.
-To improve, it should find an alternative direction that still brings closer to the player once blocked by the wall oe exit.
+- ⏳ Improve ghost movement logic so it can find alternative paths when blocked by walls or exit
-- ⏳ Randomized map: generate key, walls, exit randomly when game starts.
-- ⏳ Sound effects
+- ⏳ Add sound effects
+- ⏳ Bigger grid with more items, hazards, special rooms

+## Acknowledgements
+A big thanks to everyone who shares feedback and especially to my teacher , **Rob Chamberlain** for his knowledge, kindness and dedication.
+His constant encouragement and patience makes programming not only easier to understand but genuinely enjoyable to learn.😊🙌

 ## 🤝 How To Contribute
 We love community contributions!
 Here is how you can help improve this project: